You are about to meet a designer.

 Design, at its best, is a conversation with someone who will never know your name.
 You have to show up for it fully anyway.

 We will spend years of our lives inside things we didn't design.
 Someone made all of it.
 Someone decided.
+I want to be someone who decided carefully.

 I don't want to be remembered for the work.
 I want the work to be so right, so faithful to the person it was made for, that I was never in the way.
+Invisible.
+Present in every detail.
+Nowhere on the surface.

 This is not a gallery.
 It's a record of the problems I couldn't leave alone.
 The people I tried to understand.
+All of it made with someone specific in mind.
+A real person who deserved better than they were getting.